Should you pay debts first or save? Use these guidelines to decide

-You might be paying more interest than you need to, but having savings to cover sudden expenses like car repairs will keep you out of the debt cycle.
+You might be paying more interest than you should, but having savings to cover sudden expenses will keep you out of the debt cycle.

 Additionally, having sufficient savings provides peace of mind.
-Some people are unlikely to feel at ease with any strategy, no matter how financially logical, that causes their savings to fall below a level that feels right to them.
+Some people are unlikely to feel at ease with any strategy that causes their savings to fall below a certain level.
 For them, saving and paying down debt at the same time might be the best approach.